fiddlecube/compliant-llm/README.md

 ### Telemetry

-By default, Compliant LLM automatically reports basic usage statistics of self-hosted instances to a centralized server (Azure).
+Compliant LLM tracks anonymized usage statistics to improve the product.

-This helps us to:

-Understand how Compliant LLM is used and improve the most relevant features.
-Track overall usage for internal and external (e.g. fundraising) reporting.
-None of the data is shared with third parties and does not include any sensitive information.
-We want to be super transparent about this and you can find the exact data we collect here.
+No private or personally identifiable information is tracked.

-You can opt-out by setting `TELEMETRY_ENABLED=false` in the `.env` file.
+You can opt-out by setting `export DISABLE_COMPLIANT_LLM_TELEMETRY=true`.

 ## 📝 Cite Us